Ganta-KH/Billiard-Pool-Table/README.md

 # 3D Billiard

-Billiard Pool Table and Balls in 3D with changes and some clipping
+Billiard Pool Table and Balls in 3D with Light and some Clipping

 ## Libraries